-The following application materials must be submitted to the Office of Graduate Admissions by March 15 for September admission, September 15 for January admission, and January 15 for June admission (Application materials submitted for the Independent Research Fellows cohort are also due March 15 for September admission):
+The following application materials must be submitted to the Office of Graduate Studies and Continuing Education by July 1 for September admission and November 1 for January admission.
+Application materials submitted for the Independent Research Fellows cohort are also due March 15 for September admission:

-- 1. Completed online graduate application
+- 1. Completed online application

 - 2. Personal statement

 - 3. Official undergraduate and graduate transcripts from all accredited institutions of higher education attended, including proof of an approved master's degree with a GPA of 3.3 or higher.
 For degrees earned at institutions outside of the U.S., documentation of degree equivalencies must be submitted by an agency recognized to provide this service.

-- 4. Two letters of recommendation, preferably from faculty who have taught the applicant, which address the applicant's ability to succeed in doctoral studies; recommenders must include professional title and contact information
+- 4. Two letters of recommendation, preferably from faculty who have taught the applicant, which address the applicant's ability to succeed in doctoral studies; recommenders must include professional title and contact information.

 - 5. Fifteen-page paper completed for a master's degree course

 - 6. Timed online writing sample

 - 7. Current résumé